The following is a list of Endowed Scholarships that are assigned based on the Financial Aid form received with the Admission application.

 Algernon Sydney Sullivan - need; also academic promise, high personal character, and commitment to public service.

 Mary B. Sweet - international student.

-Joan Purkey Watkins - students in good standing with a minor in music.
+Joan Purkey Watkins - students in good standing with a major in music.

 Wayne Presbyterian Church (Wayne, Pennsylvania) - need.

 Sprinza Weizenblatt - need.

 Thomas E. Whiteman - unrestricted.

 Frances Moffitt Whitfield - need.

 J. Houston Witherspoon - need.